-This paper studies the geography of wealth transfers during the 2008 global financial crisis.
-We construct valuation changes on bilateral external positions in equity, direct investment and portfolio debt at the height of the crisis to map who benefited and who lost on their external exposure.
+This paper studies the geography of wealth transfers between 2007Q4 and 2008Q4, at the height of the global financial crisis.
+We construct valuation changes on bilateral external positions in equity, direct investment and portfolio debt to measure who benefited and who lost on their external exposure.
 We find a very diverse set of fortunes governed by the structure of countries' external portfolios.
-In particular, we are able to relate the gains and losses on debt portfolios to the country's exposure to ABCP conduits and the extent of dollar shortage.
+In particular, we are able to relate the gains and losses on debt portfolios to the country's exposure to ABS, ABCP conduits and the extent of dollar shortage.